codingphasedotcom/codingphase-blog/post/don-mazone-interview.md

 ### Where do you see yourself in 5 years?

-Hopefully, in a better place, finacially -so that I can have more free time.
+Hopefully, in a better place financially - so that I can have more free time.

 ### If you were to go back into time and give yourself an advice to make it easier to learn to code what would you say?